Rajalakshmi Institute of Technology Partners with School of Design Thinking to Cultivate Future Innovators - www.lokmattimes.com

 Rajalakshmi Institute of Technology Partners with School of Design Thinking to Cultivate Future Innovators

-PNN New Delhi [India], November 14: Rajalakshmi Institute of Technology (RIT) has signed a Memorandum of Understanding (MoU) with ...
+New Delhi [India] November 14: Rajalakshmi Institute of Technology (RIT) has signed a Memorandum of Understanding (MoU) with the ...

 The MoU was signed by Dr. Haree Shankar Meganathan, Vice Chairman at Rajalakshmi Institutions, and Dr. Anbu Rathinavel, Head of the School of Design Thinking and Chief Design Officer of Intellect.